yugr/uInit/README.md

 # Ways to reduce noise

+Obviously you should not run benchmarks on VMs.

-To obtain more or less stable measurements (std. deviation less than 0.5%), you'll need to
+To obtain more or less stable measurements (std. deviation less than 0.5%), you'll also need to
 * disable non-deterministic HW features in BIOS
 * reserve CPU cores for benchmarking (so that OS never touches them)
 * boot in non-GUI mode